maxmlewa/FPGA_Step_Generator/README.md

 - `sim`: contains the `testbench` folder with the module testbenches and the `results` folder with expected output
 - `constraints`: contains the `.xdc` file for the project
 - `README.md`: you are here!
 Provides the project summary

+## Requirements
+- Vivado : Or any tools to sythesize the design, implement it, generate the bitstream and program the device
+- Basys 3 Board (Artix 7) : or any compatible programmable device
+- External DAC or logic analyzer: I made mine out of a R2R ladder and op-amps for buffering and calibrating the steps
+- Oscilloscope: a bonus for testing and circuit debugging

+## Future Work
+You can generalize this step generator for almost any precise, pulse-driven signal generation where isolation and noise immunity are critical, and that is the beauty of FPGAs.
+One of the exciting next steps for this project is to build a software backend to control the system.
+This would allow for:
+- dynamic step configuration through a PC interface
+- trigger diagnostics and logging including pulse timing and step response
+- GUI-based control panel for live tuning and configuration

+## Final Thooughts
+This started as a humble attempt to design a system to help debug transistors, and turned into hardware design, isolation, adn digital pulse precision.
+If you are tired of flaky counters adn signal noise ruining your staircase wave generation dreams, this project might just save you.

+** *and it looks even prettier on the scope!* **

+## License
+This project is licensed under the **MIT License**.
+Free to use, modify, and share for educational and experimental purposes.
+Go build something cool.

+## Acknowlwdgements